Merino Cycling Jerseys - Why Merino Wool is the Best

 Wool has been found in medical research to be therapeutic to the skin, providing a natural treatment for eczema that reduces the need for traditional medicines.
 Dermatological trials have shown that adult and infant eczema sufferers who wear super fine Merino wool garments next to the skin have significantly reduced symptoms.

+Soigneur jerseys are 100% biodegradable.
 Every time synthetic (i.e. plastic) clothes are washed, tiny strands of fabric are washed away.
 Now, a quarter of fish have these strands in their guts, and over 60% off the plastic debris found in the sea are microfibres from clothing.
-We may like to think that cycling is 'clean and green' but the moment that synthetic cycling jersey is put in the washing machine, more plastic microfibres are finding their way into the oceans.
+Plastic microfibers have been found everywhere, including the food we eat.
+We may like to think that cycling is 'clean and green' but the moment that synthetic cycling jersey is put in the washing machine, more plastic microfibres are finding their way into the environment.
 Read more here.

 Did you know?